 The National Institute for Health Research (NIHR) is funded by the Department of Health to improve health and social care through research.

-The aim is to drive research from bench to bedside for the benefit of patients and the economy under a number of themes by:
+The aim is to drive research from bench to bedside for the benefit of patients and the economy through ten different research programmes by:

 - transforming research in the NHS

 - increasing the volume of applied health research for the benefit of patients and the public

 - driving faster translation of basic science discoveries into tangible benefits

 - developing and supporting the people who conduct and contribute to applied health research